gpciancio/familyHub/README.md

 # Family Hub Retrospective

-Went Well:  	Team Synergy tight plethora of skills
+*Went Well:*  		Team Synergy tight plethora of skills
 			Handled our pivots well quick
 			Strategy and Execution solid
 			Strong Wireframes and upfront research
 			Paired and mob programing

-Went Not So Well:  Web socket Deployment
+*Went Not So Well:* 	Web socket Deployment
 			Learning new tech while in development
 			Learned git hub component flow slowly

-Do different moving forward:	Git hub component branch flows
+*Do moving forward:*	Git hub component branch flows
 			Research file structure prior to build
 			Implement epics in Waffle.io
 			Test driven development

-Stop doing all together:	Allowing coding to prevent standup and stand down
+*Stop doing:*		Allowing coding to prevent standup and stand down
 			Trying to have status meeting in public

-Things to try in future:	continue exploring with new technologies
+*Try in future:*	Continue exploring with new technologies
-					build in time to refactor code
+			Build in time to refactor code
 			End User Development